RemoteToHome-io/wg-udp-relay/README.md

 **Transparency:**

-The project code went from hand-written, to AI refactored and enhanced, with manual review.
+The project code went from hand-written, to AI refactored and enhanced with manual review.
 Given it has no access to private data or any portion of the tunnel data, the priority is quick development/enhancement and documentation.

 ## To-do / coming soon:
 - Anycast routing - explore adding Anycast support with Vultr or DigitalOcean